CodenameColors/MyWPFControls/README.md

 2. Adding of timeblocks per track via a button
-3. Moving of each timeblock, which uses dependacy properties so when ever you move a block around the time variables are automatically updated 4.Zooming in and out scales the timeline horizontally
+3. Moving of each timeblock, which uses dependacy properties so when ever you move a block around the time variables are automatically updated
+4. Zooming in and out scales the timeline horizontally
 5. There is a time line scrubber to show the time in seconds.
 6. The scaling is done with my math, no longer a transform. so no more progating down the stack awkwardly.